-Report on the Standalone Ind AS Financial Statements
+Report on the audit of Standalone Ind AS Financial Statements

-We have audited the accompanying standalone Ind AS financial statements of REALSTRIPS LIMITED ("the Company") which comprises the Balance Sheet as at March 31 2020the Statement of Profit and Loss (including other comprehensive income) Statement of CashFlows and Statement of Changes in Equity for the year then ended and notes to thestandalone financial statements including a summary of significant accounting policiesand other explanatory information (hereinafter referred to as"Standalone Ind AS Financial Statements").
+We have audited the accompanying Standalone Ind AS Financial Statements of REALSTRIPS LIMITED (?the Company ) which comprise the Balance Sheet as at March 31 2020the Statement of Profit and Loss (including other comprehensive income) Statement of CashFlows and Statement of Changes in Equity for the year then ended and notes to thestandalone financial statements including a summary of significant accounting policiesand other explanatory information (hereinafter referred to as ?the Standalone Ind ASFinancial Statements ).

-In our opinion and to the best of our information and according to the explanationsgiven to us read with the notes to accounts the aforesaid Standalone Financial Statementsgives the information required by the Companies Act 2013 as amended (the ?Act ) in themanner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March 31 2019 and profit (including other comprehensiveincome) changes in equity and its cash flows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us read with the notes to accounts the aforesaid Standalone Financial Statementsgives the information required by the Companies Act 2013 as amended (the ?Act ) in themanner so required and give a true and fair view in conformity with the accountingprinciples generally accepted in India of the state of affairs of the Company as at March31 2020 and its Profit (including other comprehensive income) changes in equityand its cash flows for the year ended on that date.

 Basis for Opinion

-We conducted our audit in accordance with theStandards on Auditing (SAs) specifiedunder Section 143(10) of the Companies Act 2013.
-Our responsibilities under those SAs arefurther described in the ?AuditorsResponsibilities for the Audit of the standalone Ind ASFinancial Statements section of ourreport.
-We are independent of the Company inaccordance with the Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules there under and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
+We conducted our audit of the standalone financial statements in accordance with theStandards on Auditing (SAs) as specified under section 143(10) the Act.
+Ourresponsibilities under those Standards are further described in the ?AuditorsResponsibilities for the Audit of the Standalone Financial Statements section of ourreport.
+We are independent of the Company in accordance with the ?Code of Ethics issued bythe Institute of Chartered Accountants of India together with the ethical requirementsthat are relevant to our audit of the financial statements under the provisions of the Actand the Rules there under and we have fulfilled our other ethical responsibilities inaccordance with these requirements and the Code of Ethics.
 We believe that the auditevidence we have obtained is sufficient and appropriate to provide a basis for our auditopinion on the Standalone Financial Statements.

 Key Audit Matters

-Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Ind AS financial statements for the nancialyear ended March 31 2019.
-These matters were addressed in the context of our audit of thestandalone Ind AS financial statements as a whole and in forming our opinion thereon and we donot provide a separate opinion on these matters.
-We have determined the mattersdescribed below to be the key audit matters to be communicated in our report.
+Key audit matters are those matters that in our professional judgment were of mostsignificance in our audit of the Standalone Financial Statements for the financial yearended March 31 2020.
+These matters were addressed in the context of our audit of theStandalone Financial Statements as a whole and in forming our opinion thereon and we donot provide a separate opinion on these matters.

 |Key Audit Matters ||How the matter was addressed in our audit |